clemsonciti/workshop-r-spark-big-data/README.md

   - For Rank, please take care to select a correct rank.
 If you are not a tenured-track faculty, please select **Staff**
   - For Sponsor's Clemson Email (this box appears if you are not a tenured-track faculty), please enter the email address of the instructor of the workshop (LNGO@CLEMSON.EDU).
   - For Course Information, please enter *Big Data Analytics Workshop using R and Spark*

+Prior to running the note books, you will need to run the `setup.sh` file.